helv-io/wa-stickerbot/README.md

 ### How to scan the QR Code

 Once the container is running, you need to link your phone to it.
-To do so, you have a few options
+To do so, you have a few options:

 - http://docker_host:13579/ to see a small page with the QR Code to scan.
 - `docker logs -f wa-stickerbot` to open the live log.
 The QR will be printed there.